Edit

 An enum value is automatically converted to a boolean, int, or real.
 Additionally, the following explicit conversion functions can be used: enum2str and str2enum.

-Hundreds of enumerable types are built into the standard application.
+Thousands of enumerable types are built into the standard application.
 For example, the NoYes enum has two associated literals: No has the value 0, and Yes has the value 1.
-You can create as many enum types as you want, and you can declare up to 251 (0 to 250) literals in a single enum type.
+You can create as many enum types as you want, and declare up to 251 (0 to 250) literals in a single enum type.
 To reference an enum value, enter the name of the enum, two colons, and then the name of the literal.
 For example, to use the literal No in the NoYes enum, enter NoYes::No.

 Create an enum

-2. Under Dynamics 365 Items, select Data Types.
+2. Under Dynamics 365 items, select Data Types.

 3. Click Base Enum to select the new item type.